vogdb/english-study-plan/grammar.md

 - **Could** and **might** are also possible instead of **would** If I won a lot of money, I might/could buy a house.
   It would be useful if you could drive
 - We use the past in the same way after **wish**.
-We use wish to say that we regret something, that something is not as we would like it to be.
+We use wish to say that we regret something now, that something is not as we would like it to be now.
   I wish I knew Paul's phone number.
 (I'd call him if I knew) It rains a lot here.
 I wish it didn't rain so much.